KaygusuzAbdal/DdosT/README.md

 # DdosT

-Simple DDoS tool written for the SynFlood attack which is type of denial of service.
-It sends SYN request packets to host and condundses the server's traffic.
-(Educational Purposes Only)
+Written for the SYN-Flood attack which is type of denial of service.
+It sends SYN request packets to host and condenses the server's traffic

 ## Usage: